Chart Color Schemes

 Housing

-Narrabundah displays a diverse mix of dwelling types, with ownership patterns similar to the broader region
+Narrabundah displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-In Narrabundah, as per the latest Census evaluation, 68.2% of dwellings were houses, with the remaining 31.8% consisting of semi-detached homes, apartments, and other types.
-This differs from the Australian Capital Territory's (ACT) overall dwelling composition of 40.7% houses and 59.3% other dwellings.
-Home ownership in Narrabundah stood at 27.9%, with mortgaged properties at 34.2% and rented dwellings at 37.9%.
-The median monthly mortgage repayment in the area was $2,392, surpassing the ACT average of $2,275.
-Meanwhile, the median weekly rent in Narrabundah was $440, higher than the ACT's figure of $500.
-Nationally, Narrabundah's median monthly mortgage repayment is significantly higher than the Australian average of $1,863, while its median weekly rent is substantially above the national figure of $375.
+Narrabundah's dwelling structure, as per the latest Census, consisted of 68.2% houses and 31.8% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Australian Capital Territory's 63.3% houses and 36.7% other dwellings.
+Home ownership in Narrabundah was at 27.9%, similar to the Australian Capital Territory level, with mortgaged dwellings at 34.2% and rented ones at 37.9%.
+The median monthly mortgage repayment in Narrabundah was $2,392, higher than the Australian Capital Territory average of $2,080.
+The median weekly rent figure in Narrabundah was $440, compared to the Australian Capital Territory's $450 and the national average of $375.
+Nationally, Narrabundah's mortgage repayments were significantly higher than the Australian average of $1,863.

 Frequently Asked Questions - Housing